ddinglu/minsrq2/README.md

 This folder contains the MATLAB codes used in the research paper:

->* Eigenvalue Backward Errors of Rosenbrock Systems and Optimization of Sums of Rayleigh Quotient* by Shreemayee Bora, Ding Lu, Anshul Prajapati, and Punit Sharma.
+> *Eigenvalue Backward Errors of Rosenbrock Systems and Optimization of Sums of Rayleigh Quotient* by Shreemayee Bora, Ding Lu, Anshul Prajapati, and Punit Sharma.
-Technical Report, 2024.
+Technical Report [arXiv:2407.03784], 2024.

 ## Description